SAVE THE DATE

 I-Fest Mixes Local Flair with Global Diversity | Webster University

-Check out a short documentary film about this year’s International Festival!
+Check out a short documentary film about the 2017 International Festival!

 Webster University International Festival (I-Fest) was a resounding success with a record turnout of over 375 people in attendance.
 The theme of this year’s festival was “Together in Community.”
 The event occurred on Friday, April 21, in Grant Gymnasium and highlighted local businesses and vendors as well as international performers from the St. Louis area.